Showing posts with label reflective judgment. Show all posts

 The God of M is not, of course, the God of Abraham, Isaac and Jacob.
 Reflection cannot, I think, get us to the Trinity or to the Incarnation.
 However, neither is the God of M the "God of the philosophers."
 M does not seek to cast about for a determining metaphysics for natural theology, but simply opens a path for a reflecting metaphysics of a theology of nature.
 Christian symbols can be exhibitions of M, I think, but other religious symbol systems are possible too.

 If Kant is correct about our cognitive powers, our powers of determining judgments, we can no more grasp the nature of the supersensible than Luther could find the hidden God.
 The supersensible is essentially mysterious, showing us any determinacy only in moral judgment.
-However, reflecting judgment does perhaps make the supersensible determinable, and maybe that is enough for us yearning for beauty in our brief sojourn within the fields of time.
+However, reflecting judgment does perhaps make the supersensible determinable, and maybe that is enough for us today yearning for beauty in our brief sojourn within the folds of time.

 Sunday, November 22, 2020